Full Text: <2378>

 Key Words: Gut microbiota, Lipid absorption, Metabolic disease

-@article{title="Interplay between gut microbiota and intestinal lipid metabolism: Mechanisms and Implications",
+@article{title="Interplay between gut microbiota and intestinal lipid metabolism: mechanisms and implications",

-author="Bingqing HANG1, Yuhao WANG1,2,3",
+author="Bingqing HANG, Yuhao WANG",

 journal="Journal of Zhejiang University Science B",